DRIVE-BY INSPECTIONS, FEDERAL STYLE

 The Delaware Water Gap National Park had a rather amorphous “drive-by” inspection policy, and Mr. Merando was unable to demonstrate that anyone had violated it.
 The lesson seems to be that “the less you do, the safer you are.”

 Merando v.
-U.S., 517 F.3d 160 (3rd Cir., 2008).
+United States, 517 F.3d 160 (3rd Cir., 2008).
 Janine Noyes, Kathleen Merando and Kathleen’ daughter, Kaylyn, were sightseeing in Delaware Water Gap National Recreation Area.
 While traveling in Ms. Noyes’s car along the New Jersey side of the Park, a large dead oak tree fell from an embankment and crushed the vehicle.
 Mrs. Merando and her daughter were killed instantly.
 The tree was approximately 27 feet in length, and had been had “topped” and delimbed, leaving it standing in a “Y” shape with no bark or branches and with the dead tree pole leaning toward the roadway.

 The 63,000-acre Park lies along four miles of the Delaware River in Pennsylvania and New Jersey.
 It is mainly forested land, and is accessed by approximately 169 miles of roadways, 68 miles of trails, and several streams.
 As with other national parks throughout the country, the National Park Service, an agency within the U.S. Department of the Interior, is responsible for maintaining the Park, including the area where the accident in question occurred.
 The Government took title to the land where the oak tree was situated in 1969 and to the roadway itself in 1996.